-Watson & Associates government contracts criminal defense lawyers and contractor fraud attorneys provide and work with former federal prosecutors and lawyers across the U.S. by using our 30 plus years of federal government contracting experience.
-The law firm also litigates procurement related case at the appellate court levels.
-Our government wire fraud attorneys also work together with outside counsel on fraud investigation issues such as:
+Watson & Associates government contractor criminal defense lawyers and contractor fraud attorneys provide and work with local counsel, mail fraud lawyers and wire fraud attorneys across the U.S. by using our combined 30-plus years of federal government contracting experience.
+The law firm also litigates federal government procurement-related cases at the appellate court levels.
+Our Government contractor defense lawyers and federal wire fraud defense attorneys also work together with outside counsel on procurement fraud investigation issues such as: